Free tool

 Offering compensation in the public response

 Never offer refunds, discounts, or free services in the visible response text.
 It invites every future reviewer to complain in order to get a discount.
-Take compensation conversations to direct message.

 Responding to fake reviews as if they're real